cs205-genie3-parallel/genie3-parallel/docs/1_index.md

 ## Existing Work

 As for the existing work, which is the Genie3 code we referred to, it currently includes the option to parallelize using Python multiprocessing.
 (When trying this option on a local machine, the program was actually stalled.
 But it later worked on AWS instances.)
 Understanding the inefficiency of Python multiprocessing, we seek to parallelize GENIE3 on multiple levels in our project, as follows:
-* Distributed memory parallelism -- splitting the computation across several AWS EC2 instances through the orchestration of SageMaker
+* Distributed memory parallelism: Splitting the computation across several AWS EC2 instances through the orchestration of SageMaker
-* Increased computing power -- using AWS instances with greater number of CPUs and GPUs (we later realized this was not available for the estimator model we are using)
+* Increased computing power: Using AWS instances with greater number of CPUs and GPUs (we later realized this was not available for the estimator model we are using)
-* Shared memory parallelism -- using either Python multiprocessing or adjusting the `n_jobs` parameter built-in in the SKLearn random forest estimator.
+* Shared memory parallelism: Using either Python multiprocessing or adjusting the `n_jobs` parameter built-in in the SKLearn random forest estimator.
 Doing this allows us to implement parallelism on several levels, giving the user a great degree of choice depending on their cloud computing resources or budget.
 We also conducted in-depth experiments to investigate the optimal set-up for future users.